Living a Healthy Life

 First through fourth grades learn about proper nutrition through recognized curricula such as CATCH Nutrition and Healthy Kids Challenge.

-First through fourth grades learn about injury prevention with Risk Watch Curriculum.
+First through fourth grades learn about injury prevention with OK Child Curriculum.

 First through fourth grades learn about tobacco use prevention with CATCH F.A.C.T.S. curriculum and dental hygiene with ADA curriculum.